 Find out more: National Trust website.

-Cool places to go hiking: UK National Parks
+Cool places to go hiking: UK National Parks and AONBs

 We all know about the big name parks – Snowdonia, the Lake District and the Cairngorms.
 But can you name all of our country’s national parks?
 I couldn’t!
 Exmoor, the Norfolk Broads and the Pembrokeshire Coast all have National Park status.
 There are fifteen National Parks in total across the UK and I was surprised to discover that I have actually visited all of them during my adult life.